A cocktail, garçon, and make it snappy

 Don’t be fooled by The Newbury’s rep for amazing food (Muddy winner of Best Destination Pub 2018), because luring beyond the triple cooked chips is a party palace.
-Upstairs you’ll find a cool cocktail lounge complete with mis matched furniture, neon signs and its very own jukebox.
+Upstairs you’ll find a cool cocktail lounge complete with mismatched furniture, neon signs, and its very own jukebox.
 Even better, if you want to keep you shindig bijou, book up the brand spanking new Distillery.
 A private room for 16 people offering gin tasting and making. oh and they even make their own gins, so you can take a bottle away.
 What could possibly go wrong?
 Hic!
+Reopens 20 May.

 A wine bar!
 Before you holler, ‘The 80s called and they want their bar back’, there’s no Sade pumping through the sound system, no wine snobbery or power suits.
 Bar Fifty Six is a relaxed, cool Wokingham hotspot, where you can sample the delights of 56 rare and extraordinary wines.
 The interiors have a slightly eccentric traveller vibe, which is appropriate when you’re being enticed into taking a wine tour without setting foot in a vineyard.

-It was a pub that suffered an identity crisis, but has been given a supermodel makeover.
-A shiny new cocktail bar with elegant interiors can be found on the ground floor, with a menu of drinkies sourced from British artisans.
+It was a pub that suffered an identity crisis but now has supermodel good looks.
+A shiny cocktail bar with elegant interiors can be found on the ground floor, with a menu of drinkies sourced from British artisans.
 You’ll find a lot of delicious English wines, gins and craft lagers from small breweries and classic cocktails with a sassy twist.
 If you fancy upping the glamour, there’s the chi chi Members’ Lounge.
 Fancy.
+Reopens 19 May.

 The Dolphin Newbury has been transformed from traditional boozer to a place that wouldn’t look out of place in old Laaaaandon Taaaaaaarn.
-Perch your peachy posterior on this gorgeous orange velvet banquette and work your way through a tasty bar menu of boutique cocktails, artisan spirits, craft beers and quallty wines.
-If you fancy soaking up some of the alcohol, you can tuck into small plates or the full 3 courses.
+Perch your peachy posterior on this gorgeous orange velvet banquette and work your way through a tasty bar menu of boutique cocktails, artisan spirits, craft beers, and quality wines.
+If you fancy soaking up some of the alcohol, you can tuck into small plates or the full three courses.